zettsu-t/sudokusse/sudokusse.md

 * For cells with an initial number, write the number (1 to 9).
-* For cells which are blank and going to be filled by solvers, write a printable non-number character such as a period or white space.
+* For cells which are blank and going to be filled by solvers, write a printable character such as a period, 0, or white space.

 SudokuSSE accepts two formats.
 Redundant lines are not parsed in both formats and you can write anything there as comments.
 Every sudoku